 Cockers’ Average Weight From Puppy To Adult

-Cocker spaniels can average around 10 to 20 pounds when fully grown, making them an ideal breed for dogs and owners with different size requirements.
+Cocker spaniels can average 10 to 20 pounds when fully grown, making them an ideal breed for dogs and owners with different size requirements.
 They typically take about 6 months to fully reach their adult weight, so you must be patient while your cocker spaniel grows into their new shape and stature.

 Looking To Buy A Cocker Spaniel Puppy?

 When buying a Cocker Spaniel puppy, you must understand that they usually reach full growth between 12 and 16 months old.
-The average height and weight of a Cocker Spaniel at this age is between 18 and 25 inches tall and 55 to 65 pounds.
+The average height and weight of a Cocker Spaniel at this age are between 18 and 25 inches tall and 55 to 65 pounds.
 Cocker Spaniels can live up to 10 years in normal health but may live as long as 12 or 13 years in good condition.
-So when deciding when is the right time to get a puppy, make sure to factor in their growth spurt and overall lifespan.
+So when deciding when is the right time to get a puppy, factor in their growth spurt and overall lifespan.

 Conclusion